Enter your details (takes a couple of minutes). We’ll do the hard work, finding the quotes and prices suited to you.

 When using the Compare service, you must take reasonable care to answer insurers questions fully and accurately and if you volunteer other information, you must take reasonable care to ensure that the information is not misleading.
 If any information that you have provided changes before you take out your insurance, during the life of the policy or at renewal you must inform the insurer or broker of the change.
 If you deliberately or carelessly misrepresent any information in relation to this insurance, then your policy may not pay all, or part, of a claim and could in certain circumstances be avoided altogether.

-*51% of consumers could save £315.77 on their Van Insurance.
-The saving was calculated by comparing the cheapest price found with the average of the next eight cheapest prices quoted by insurance providers on Seopa Ltd’s insurance comparison website.
-This is based on representative cost savings from May 2021.
+*51% of consumers could save £491.91 on their Van Insurance.
+The saving was calculated by comparing the cheapest price found with the average of the next five cheapest prices quoted by insurance providers on Seopa Ltd’s insurance comparison website.
+This is based on representative cost savings from January 2023.
 The savings you could achieve are dependent on your individual circumstances.